Zweihorn/macports-test/README.md

 >forked-daapd is an iTunes-compatible media server for sharing your media library over the local network with DAAP clients like iTunes.
 Like iTunes, it can be controlled by Apple Remote (and compatibles) and stream music directly to AirPlay devices.
 It also supports streaming to RSP clients (Roku devices) and streaming from Spotify.

 The [installation instructions for forked-daapd](https://github.com/ejurgensen/forked-daapd/blob/master/INSTALL) is an excellent source of documentation for developers.
-It contains instructions for installing forked-daapd for Raspbian (Raspberry Pi), Debian/Ubuntu, Fedora, FreeBSD and certainly ___macOS (using MacPorts)___.
-The following ports all have to be newly formed to establish a *Portfile* for forked-daapd.
+It contains instructions for installing forked-daapd for Raspbian (Raspberry Pi), Debian/Ubuntu, Fedora, FreeBSD and certainly macOS (using MacPorts).
+The following ports all have to be newly formed to establish a *Portfile* for forked-daapd first.

 ### forked-daapd 25.0
-The version 25.0 of the [forked-daapd media server](https://ejurgensen.github.io/forked-daapd/) for macOS (using MacPorts) is yet not available as a MacPorts port and I am aiming at making a *forked-daapd v25.0 port* available.
+The version 25.0 of the [forked-daapd media server](https://github.com/ejurgensen/forked-daapd/releases) for macOS (using MacPorts) is yet not available as a MacPorts port and my goal is to make a *forked-daapd v25.0 port* available.

+Unfortunately, a recent incompatibility between *gperf* and *gindent* is a main obstacle to get the experimental forked-daapd  port installed.
+Please refer to the MacPorts Ticket [#54466 assigned defect - gindent @2.2.11: build fails](https://trac.macports.org/ticket/54466) for the background.
+There seems to be a workaround procedure by downgrading gperf, building gindent, and then upgrading gperf again.
+However, I will have to follow the more cumbersome procedure as detailed by the [MacPorts Wiki: How to install an older version of a port](https://trac.macports.org/wiki/howto/InstallingOlderPort) after regrettably removing a prior gperf install, I presume.

+Most if not all of the newly formed ports install successfuly on the commandline via the *port install* command on my current macOS Sierra 10.12.6 environment with XCode 8.3.3 and MacPorts 2.4.1 and are awaiting inclusion and testing with this version 25.0 of the forked-daapd media server now.
+There will be several commits of *Portfiles* which hopefuly become new official ports to the MacPorts project after the testing with forked-daapd is completed.

-### antlr3
+### antlr3 / antlr3-no-st3
+There is an official antlr3 3.2 Portfile available (see above) but this does not meet the forked-daapd 25.0 requirements.

 The ANTLRv3 as a *Java* tool in the 3.5.2 version can downloded as *antlr-3.5.2-complete-no-st3.jar* package from the [ANTLRv3 Downloads](http://www.antlr3.org/download.html) page.

+By the command *port install antlr3* my test version of a antlr3 3.5.2 port installs successfuly on the a.m. envrironment.

+The name of this port will be changed to to *antlr3-no-st3* to avoid disambiguation with the existing official antlr3 port.

 ### libantlr3c
 The ANTLRv3 C runtime engine for the antlr3 parser in the 3.4 version can be downloded from http://www.antlr3.org/download/C as *libantlr3c-3.4.tar.gz* tarball.

+By the command *port install libantlr3c* my test version of a libantlr3c 3.4 port installs successfuly on the a.m. environment.

 ### libinotify-kqueue
 The [libinotify-kqueue library](https://github.com/libinotify-kqueue/libinotify-kqueue) by Dmitry Matveev and Vladimir Kondratiev seems to be quite useful and is a required library for the version 25.0 of the [forked-daapd media server](https://ejurgensen.github.io/forked-daapd/) for macOS (using MacPorts).